 In the Mediterranean, vines and olive trees have always grown side by side, making olive oil as integral to the Italian culture as wine.
 Olive oil is inescapable in Italian cooking; from pasta dishes to vegetables, to meat or fish, it’s hard to find a recipe that doesn’t include a drizzle of extra virgin olive […]

-Cheeses from Italy have found their place in the hearts of foodies all over the world.
-There are hundreds of cheeses in Italy, made virtually everywhere – from the alpine meadows of the north, to the picturesque rolling hills of Tuscany to the romantic plains of Sicily.
-Parmigiano, Mozzarella and Provolone only scratch the surface […]
+Italian Cheese: A Brief Guide by Region Cheeses from Italy have found their place in the hearts of foodies all over the world.
+There are hundreds of cheeses in Italy, made virtually everywhere – from the alpine meadows of the north to the picturesque rolling hills of Tuscany to the romantic plains of Sicily.
+Parmigiano, […]

 This short, concise list of Italian cheese terms will help you read the label and understand the taste terms, and will also assist with reading Italian menus.
 There are additionally some technical cheesemaking terms defined here, let us know what we can add to make the list more complete!
 A-Z Affumicato – smoked Amarognolo – […]

 Get the most out of your Italian food experience with our extensive A-Z list of Italian food.
 We have compiled this list of Italian food words so that even non-Italian speakers can enjoy reading menus and ingredients, further enhancing your Italian food discovery.
 Distinguish “Cannella” (cinnamon) from “Cannellini” (white beans) and how to recognize that […]